 Prudential International Assurance plc ("PIA" or "The Company")) is an Irish domiciled and authorised insurance company whose principal activity is the transaction of life assurance business.
-PIA is a leading insurer in the offshore bond market while also providing risk insurance for its UK policyholders.
-PIA sells to both UK and non-UK nationals.
-Its focus in 2017 has been on the sale of multi-asset solutions to UK nationals resident in the UK and selected countries in continental Europe.
+PIA is a leading insurer in the UK offshore bond market while also providing risk insurance for its UK policyholders.
+Its focus in 2018 has been on the sale of multi-asset solutions in the UK, the Crown Dependencies and selected countries in continental Europe.
 PIA compliments the work of its parent, PAC, by competing in niche markets.